 The only way to avoid these issues entirely is to abstain from alcoholic beverages.

 For more information on the effects of alcohol, call Merit Dental in Orem, Utah, at 801-375-9511.
-Dr. Dennis DeLoach and our team look forward to helping your smile shine bright this holiday season!
+Dr. Mike Christensen and our team look forward to helping your smile shine bright this holiday season!
 Please drink responsibly!